Aeroluna/LunaCoopMod/README.md

 ## Raynor

+- Added P4: Mercenary Contractor
+  - Advantage: Gain access to the Merc Compound.
+    - A squad can be filled by hiring mercenaries.
+The squad can then be deployed, dropping all hired mercenaries at the rally point.
+    - Mercenaries cannot be controlled after being deployed.
+    - Mercenaries will wander the map with their squad, looking for enemies to fight.
+    - Mercenaries benefit from all researched upgrades, don't forget them!
+    - Dropped mercenaries benefit from drop pod haste mastery.
+  - Disadvantage: Hyperion and Banshee Airstrike are unavailable.

+Introducing my legally-distinct-from-Nova mercenaries from the WoL campaign!
+These mercenaries will run around and do their own thing, sometimes running into their doom.
+In return, you get stronger units that can be bought instantly and deployed where you want them.
+For the disadvantage, you lose access to your powerful topbar and have to be more careful with your trades.

 - Added Medivacs.
   - Heal more efficiently than Medics, but same heal speed.
   - Added Caduceus Reactor upgrade available at the Fusion Core, which doubles energy regen for Medivacs.